williamlaidev/project12/README.md

 # Project 12

 Project 12 is a Java-based software application developed for the CSC207 Software Design course.
-It allows users to search for highly-rated restaurants, view their locations on a map, and read summarized reviews.
-The application integrates Google Maps and Gemini APIs, featuring an interactive map interface, summarized restaurant reviews, the ability to save unlimited restaurant lists, and support for multiple users.
+It enables users to search for highly-rated restaurants, view their locations on a map, and read summarized reviews.
+The application integrates Google Maps and Gemini APIs, featuring an interactive map interface, restaurant review summaries, the ability to save unlimited restaurant lists, and support for multiple users.

 Currently, users can search for restaurants and view summarized reviews with map visualization.
 Integration of these features is still in progress.
 Future updates will focus on finalizing the user interface, implementing saved list functionality, and adding support for multiple users.